BlasBenito/collinear/README.md

 )
 ```

-This operation results in zero categorical predictors in the vector
+This operation results in zero categorical predictors in the data frame:
-`vi_predictors`:

 ``` r
 collinear::identify_predictors_categorical(